What is potato starch used for? It’s a starch derived from potatoes, and it’s often used to a thickener for sauces, soups and stews.

-Let’s take a look at the pluses and minuses of this vegetable-derived complex carbohydrate as well as some healthier alternatives that are also gluten-free.
+Let’s take a look at the pluses and minuses of this vegetable-derived complex carbohydrate, as well as some healthier alternatives that are also gluten-free.

-Potato starch is the starch found in potatoes that are a product of the potato plant.
+Potato starch is the starch found in potatoes.
 The potato plant (Solanum tuberosum) is a member of the nightshade family and produces edible tubers more commonly known as potatoes.

-As such, you would think that its starch would also be rich in some or all of these nutrients, but unfortunately as you’re about to see, potato starch’s claim to fame is definitely not its vitamin and mineral content.
+As such, you would think that its starch would also be rich in some or all of these nutrients.
+Unfortunately, as you’re about to see, potato starch’s claim to fame is definitely not its vitamin and mineral content.

-One tablespoon of potato starch contains about: (1)
+One tablespoon of potato starch contains about:

 - 40 calories

 - 10 grams carbohydrates